lorow/OpenIris-ESPIDF/README.md

 | WiFiStateConnecting | ![wifi connecting](docs/led_patterns/wifi_connecting.svg) | transitional | 400/400 (loop) | Wi‑Fi associating / DHCP pending |
 | WiFiStateConnected | ![wifi connected](docs/led_patterns/wifi_connected.svg) | notification | 150/150×3 then 600 off | Wi‑Fi connected successfully |
 | WiFiStateError | ![wifi error](docs/led_patterns/wifi_error.svg) | error | 200/100 500/300 (loop) | Wi‑Fi failed (auth timeout or no AP) |

-- UVC doesn’t appear on the host?
-  - Switch mode to UVC via CLI tool, replug USB and wait 20s.

-### Adding a new board configuration
-1. Create a new config file under `boards/` (you can nest folders): for example `boards/my_family/my_variant`.
-2. Populate it with only the `CONFIG_...` lines that differ from the shared defaults.
-Shared baseline lives in `boards/sdkconfig.base_defaults` and is always merged first.
-3. The board key the script accepts will be the relative path with `/` turned into `_` (example: `boards/my_family/my_variant` -> `my_family_my_variant`).
-4. Run `python tools/switchBoardType.py --list` to verify it’s detected, then switch using `-b my_family_my_variant`.
-5. If you accidentally create two files that collapse to the same key the last one found wins—rename to keep keys unique.

-Tips:
-- Use `--diff` after adding a board to sanity‑check only the intended keys change.
-- For Wi‑Fi overrides on first flash: add none—pass `--ssid` / `--password` when switching if needed.

 ---